cbib/dypfish/README.md

 Helpers scripts to (i) setup a virtualenv with all requirements and (ii) run any script with enviroments variables configured are provided in the `tools` subdirectory.

+## Code organization

+* `src` directory contains the python library
+* `src/analysis` directory contains the implemented high-level analysis scripts that produced the figures in the DypFISH paper
+* `src/tests` directory contains unit tests
+* `data` directory contains placeholder subdirectories for (i) an example HDF5 dataset  `data/example_hdf5` and (ii) all the datasets analysed for the paper
+* `tools` directory contains venv setup scripts

 ## Running unit tests

 * Download the [test dataset](http://dypfish.org/file/zip/example_hdf5.zip), move it to the `example_hdf5` under the `data` folder and unzip it there